merklol/leroymerlin/README.md

-## Coding assignment for Leroy Merlin
+## Coding assignment
+>> It is a coding assignment for an Android developer trainee position at Leroy Merlin.

 ### Task: